How Earnings Announcements Change Liquidity

 Spread widening in practice:

-The durable lesson: if you're executing large orders around earnings, your transaction costs just increased significantly—even if the stock price doesn't move against you.
+The signal worth remembering: if you’re executing large orders around earnings, your transaction costs just increased significantly—even if the stock price doesn’t move against you.

 Implied Volatility Dynamics (The Options Angle)